 Measure Throwing Speed

 Once you have your form down, you’ll need to get your speed up to par.
+The best way to measure your throwing speed is with a radar gun.

 Exercise Key Pitching Muscles Regularly